simplecomplex/php-validate/README.md

 **> [Pattern rules](src/RuleTraits/PatternRulesUncheckedTrait.php) rules check secondary aspects like**:
 - less/shorter than, more/longer than
 - is unicode, ASCII or an ISO-8601 date
-- enum: value exactly one of these allowed
+- enum: value exactly same as one allowed

 Pattern rules exist in two shapes:
 - _un-checked_: do not check type, will err on unexpected subject type; meant to be used after a type rule check